Healthy soil is the foundation of productive, sustainable agriculture.

 2. Maximize Soil Cover

 As a general rule, soil should be covered whenever possible.
 You can plant cover crops in both grazing and cropland operations to accomplish this goal.
+On grazing lands, you can also practice rotational grazing to maximize perennial grasses and forbs.

 3. Maximize Biodiversity